Review: Hokusai-Inspired Art Afternoon Tea at the Rosewood London

 Meat and vegetarian savoury selection.
 Hokusai-Inspired Art Afternoon Tea at the Rosewood London.
 Image credit MTotoe.

 We each had two different teas during the afternoon giving us the opportunity to try four teas in total.
 I think I enjoyed the teas more than the champagne and that’s saying something for me!
-The teas were exquisite, and as a result I was savouring every cup as a result.
+The teas were exquisite, and as a result I was savouring every cup.
 It is worth noting the teas are sold here should you wish to take some home with you.
 I tried the Emperor’s 7 treasures green tea- a stunningly complex tea with a light perfumed lingering taste.
 Out of curiosity I ordered the Truffle pistachio black tea to see if these flavours could possibly blend coherently.
 The pleasing aroma hits you first and with the first sip the truffle taste sits ever so gently on the palate followed by a delicate nuttiness.
 It was heavenly and paired very well with the next course of freshly baked scones (plain & raisin)–fluffy and slightly warm, served with Cornish clotted cream, English strawberry jam and light homemade lemon curd.

 Freshly baked scones, served with Cornish clotted cream, English strawberry jam and light homemade lemon curd.
 Hokusai-Inspired Art Afternoon Tea at the Rosewood London.
 Image credit MTotoe.